150th Anniversary Celebrations

 A large mural of the Blockhouse was placed on the Village Green beside Armanasco House on 3rd September.
 An unveiling ceremony was held the following day in the afternoon, and guests were then invited to view a display in Armanasco House showing the history of the Blockhouse.

 At the mural unveiling ceremony, guests were asked to gather at the foot of the steps of Armanasco House, where they were welcomed by Keith Rusden, President of the Blockhouse Bay Historical Society.
 He then invited the Mayor of Auckland City, John Banks QSM, to address the gathering.
 He was followed by David Cunliffe, Member of Parliament for the district, who also spoke.

-The Mayor was escorted to the flag-draped mural by soldiers from the re-enactment group,
+The Mayor was escorted to the flag-draped mural by soldiers from the

 who also formed a guard of honour.